kanej/lein-s3-sync/README.md

 Useful for pushing the html/js/css output files of a leiningen project to S3 for hosting.

-The synchronisation functionality is available as a separate lib `s3-sync`, please see the [README](https://github.com/kanej/lein-s3-sync/blob/master/s3-sync) in this repos subfolder.
+The synchronisation functionality is available as a separate lib `s3-sync`, please see the [README](https://github.com/kanej/lein-s3-sync/blob/master/s3-sync) in this repo's subfolder.

 ## Usage